dainst/chronontology-backend/README.md

 Execution of the main method starts an embedded jetty server listening on 0.0.0.0:4567.

-A file system based datastore is used which is assumed to be located at datastore/ relative to the current working directory from which you started the main.
+A file system based datastore is used as the primary datastore.
+It is is assumed to be located at datastore/ relative to the current working directory from which you started the main.
 However, by specifying an alternative path as command line argument, the specified folder gets used as datastore.

+Elasticsearch is used as the connected datastore.
+So make sure you have an elasticSearch instance running with the following settings:

+  cluster name : elasticsearch
+  index name : jeremy
+  type name : period
+  type mapping : src/main/resources/mapping.json

+Make sure you didn't forget to add the mapping to the period type!

 ### POST /period/:id